mathigon/textbooks/content/functions/content.md

 International tourism reached over 4 million arrivals each day in 2019.
 With so much travel between countries, people are more aware of their spending power.
 That is, how far a `{user's currency unit e.g. dollar}` in `{user's home country's currency}` goes in another currency.
 Let's explore this idea of spending power - choose a destination from the cities listed.

+// NOTES
-Do not show city options located in the same country as the user.
+// Do not show city options located in the same country as the user.

-Could be great to tie the conversion rate in this interactive to the daily rates.
+// Could be great to tie the conversion rate in this interactive to the daily rates.
 This would complicate the rest of the chapter's text and [[blanks]].
 I think it could be a nice touch, though.
 Users who return to this chapter would see how (potentially) volatile, or at least not-static, this rate is in real life.

 [Cities and Currencies](https://www.notion.so/554f2cbfc43640799fff025363f6d2fc)

+// NOTES
-The text below is build on visiting Machu Picchu from the USA.
+// The text below is build on visiting Machu Picchu from the USA.

 Along your trip, you find many different markets take only cash.
 To prepare for your next trip to the market, you withdraw cash.
 The conversion function is `{destination currency}={conversion rate}*{home currency}` .
+Based on your budget you have about [[`{home currency}`]]

+{.fixme} user enters whatever amount they want

-Based on your budget you have about [[`{home currency}`]] to spend on souvenirs, which means you need to withdraw [[`{destination currency}={conversion rate}*{home currency}`]] Take a stroll through the market and decide what you want to buy.
+ to spend on souvenirs, which means you need to withdraw [[`{destination currency}={conversion rate}*{home currency}`]]

-[https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom](https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom)
+{.fixme} user must do this calculation and enter the amount +- .5

+ Take a stroll through the market and decide what you want to buy.

+ // MOCK UP
-Souvenir cards
+ // Souvenir cards

-Images have local price.
+ // Images have local price.
 Rollover shows price in `{home currency}`.
 Even cooler, user calculates and inputs on the back of the card.

+[https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom](https://www.figma.com/embed?embed_host=notion&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FAItjhFAz9DsTkH0elhIbNt%2FUntitled%3Fnode-id%3D10%253A5%26viewport%3D-720%252C470%252C0.9163351058959961%26scaling%3Dmin-zoom)

 [Souvenirs by city](https://www.notion.so/20a2f11c078940b6ae0170578e84c4ea)